TrellixVulnTeam/swahilipython_SCMU/Doc/library/tkinter.rst

 manager.
 Options to the ``wm`` command allow you to control things like titles, placement, icon bitmaps, and the like.
 In :mod:`tkinter`, these commands have been implemented as methods on the :class:`Wm` class.
-Toplevel widgets are subclassed from the :class:`Wm` class, and so can call the :class:`Wm` methods directly.
+Toplevel widgets are subclassed kutoka the :class:`Wm` class, and so can call the :class:`Wm` methods directly.

 To get at the toplevel window that contains a given widget, you can often just